How to Get Started With Nature Photography on Hikes

 master camera stability techniques

-Use natural stabilizers strategically:
+Use natural stabilizers when you can:

 • Lean against tree trunks for solid support